TRANSMISSION FLUID CHECK

 NOTE: If it takes some amount of time until the transmission fluid reaches its normal operating temperature [70 - 80 C (158 - 176 F)], check the transmission fluid level by referring to the diagram.

 1. Drive the vehicle until the transmission fluid temperature rises to the normal operating temperature [70 - 80 C (158 - 176 F)].

 2. Park the vehicle on a level surface.

 3. Move the selector lever through all positions to fill the torque converter and the hydraulic circuits with fluid, and then move the selector lever to the "N" position.

 4. After wiping off any dirt around the dipstick, remove the dipstick and check the condition of the transmission fluid.

-If the transmission fluid smells as if it is burnt, it means that the transmission fluid has been contaminated by fine particles from the bushings and friction materials.
+NOTE: If the transmission fluid smells as if it is burnt, it means that the transmission fluid has been contaminated by fine particles from the bushings and friction materials.
 Transaxle overhaul and cooler line flushing may be necessary.